The Mastermind (film): Inspirations

-J.B.'s unfocused rebellion ties into a common Reichardt theme, "the individual versus the person in a community."
+JB's unfocused rebellion ties into a common Reichardt theme, "the individual versus the person in a community."
 Like Robert Bresson's Pickpocket (1959), the film is structured as an "exploration of a sinner, why he sins, and the consequences of those sins."
-Reichardt said that the film was in part about the "cost" of "personal freedom," explaining that "being able to be the outlaw is a privilege" and that J.B. relies on the women in his life to "carr[y] the weight" of his antics.
+Reichardt said that the film was in part about the "cost" of "personal freedom," explaining that "being able to be the outlaw is a privilege" and that JB relies on the women in his life to "carr[y] the weight" of his antics.
 She added that the film questions whether a person can "really remain separate from what's going on around [them]."

-J.B.'s choice of what art to steal reflects his own personal tastes, rather than profit maximization.
+JB's choice of what art to steal reflects his own personal tastes, rather than profit maximization.
 O'Connor said that "there's a sort of ego there ...
 'I'll steal the artists that only real artists know about."
-In the film, J.B. steals four real Arthur Dove paintings: Tree Forms (1932), Willow Tree (1937), Tanks & Snowbanks (1938), and Yellow, Blue-Green and Brown (1941).
+In the film, JB steals four real Arthur Dove paintings: Tree Forms (1932), Willow Tree (1937), Tanks & Snowbanks (1938), and Yellow, Blue-Green and Brown (1941).
 However, he passes up the chance to steal more famous paintings, some of which reside in Washington, D.C.'s National Gallery of Art, such as John Singer Sargent's Street in Venice, Mary Cassatt's Child in a Straw Hat, Frederic Edwin Church's Niagara, and Thomas Cole's The Voyage of Life: Youth.
 Artnet explained that while Dove was "a respected artist whose works hang in some of America’s greatest museums ... the only way he would make headlines in the art press today is if someone staged a heist of his works."
-Reichardt noted that even in the 1970s, Dove was not the most popular artist, and that she liked how J.B.'s focus on Dove "lowers the stakes" and was a better fit for "the size of my film" and "the ambitions of this character."
+Reichardt noted that even in the 1970s, Dove was not the most popular artist, and that she liked how JB's focus on Dove "lowers the stakes" and was a better fit for "the size of my film" and "the ambitions of this character."